-Here are all the facts and statistics you need to know about Spa Francorchamps ahead of the 2020 Belgian Grand Prix!
+Circuit de Spa Francorchamps is one of Formula 1’s most iconic and historic circuits.
+Here are all the facts and statistics you need to know about the circuit ahead of the Belgian Grand Prix!

 Michael Schumacher has the most wins at the circuit, with six in total.
 Ferrari are the most successful team at the track, with fourteen wins; two ahead of McLaren.
-Ferrari-engined cars have also taken the most wins here, with fourteen compared to ten Mercedes-powered victories.
-British drivers have won here more often than drivers from any other nation, having stood on the top step sixteen times.
+Ferrari-engined cars have also taken the most wins here, with fourteen compared to eleven Mercedes-powered victories.
+British drivers have won here more often than drivers from any other nation, having stood on the top step seventeen times.

 Alberto Ascari, Juan Manuel Fangio, Jim Clark, Ayrton Senna, Damon Hill, Michael Schumacher and Kimi Raikkonen are the seven drivers who have taken back-to-back victories at the track.
 Schumacher is the only driver to have taken consecutive victories on multiple occasions, having done so in 1995, 1996 and 1997 and then again in 2001 and 2002.